Ariel-Doyle/programming-language-suggester/README.md

 #### By _**Ariel Doyle**_

-#### _This is a simple HTML webpage as practice for writing code, working with HTML, CSS, and JavaScript._
+#### _This is a simple HTML webpage as practice for writing code, working with HTML, CSS, Web APIs, and JavaScript._

 ## Technologies Used